Should I Build My Own Website?

 With that said, here are a couple of things to consider before getting a website for your business.

 There are some pros to building your own website:

-This is certainly the number one motivator and there is no shortage of website builders that let you drag and drop your way to a brand new website.
+This is undoubtedly the number one motivator, and there is no shortage of website builders let you drag and drop your way to a brand new website.
 If you have a small budget—or no budget—your best option is likely a website builder.